nlaz/monkbot/README.md

 A Slackbot to keep you committing to open source projects.

 ## How it works
 Give your GitHub username to Monkbot and it will track your commit progress and it will remind you on Slack if you haven't committed for the day.
+The aim is to help you commit daily.

 ## Setup